nprabala/Songify/Frontend/README.md

 * Render notes by their time properly (whole note, quarter note, etc).
 * sharps and flats are rendering properly for quarter notes
 * sharp and flats rendering for whole notes
+* sharp and flats rendering for half notes

 02/18/19 (lfu2)